Tuesday, February 17, 2009

 The Geometry Stage

-The triangles will contain vertices with information such as position, color, normals and texture coordinates.
+The triangles will contain vertices at object space with information such as position, color, normals and texture coordinates.
 In addition to this a 3D scene may contain other information such as light sources and materials.
 The Geometry stage takes this input.
-At first note that in our game there will be a coordinate system.
-It is called world coordinate system.
-The 3D models that are to be used inside the game use another coordinate system chosen by the modeler or level designer.
-It is called modeling coordinate system or local coordinate system.
-Transformations like scaling, rotation, translation and skewing of the objects are easy to do at the model space.
-This is the first step at the geometry stage.
-The next task is to convert modeling coordinates into world coordinates.
-This is called the world transformation.
+The first task is to convert object coordinates into world coordinates by rotations, scaling and translations chosen by the designers.
 Next the world space coordinates are to be translated and rotated around the camera's view.
-This is called the view transformation.
-The viewing coordinate axes can be calculated easily from three vectors: -eye, center and up.
-Orthographic or perspective transformation is applied next.
-For orthographic projections the viewing volume is a parallelepiped and for perspective projections the viewing volume is a frustum of a pyramid.
-The perspective projection gives the illusion of distant objects to look small and near objects to look big.
-Now a test is done on each triangle to determine if their vertices are completely outside the view volume.
-This test is trivial for most of the triangles in the scene but can result in re-tessellation of some of the triangles.
-Lighting calculation is to be done next.
-For that first step is back face culling for reducing the load.
-After that per vertex lighting calculation is done using the current shading model.
-Perspective division and clipping is performed next.
+The viewing coordinate axes which are used for moving and orienting virtual camera of the scene can be calculated easily from three entities: eye point, target point, and up vector.
+Lighting calculations are also done at view space.
+Orthographic or perspective transformation is applied next.The perspective projection gives the illusion of distant objects to look small and near objects to look big.
+Clipping is performed next.
 This clipping can also result in re-tessellation of some of the triangles.
+Perspective division is applied next.
 The result is a 2D image residing on the projection window.
-Now it is to be mapped to the pc monitor as per the users’ requirements.
-This is the final transform called viewport transform.
-This result contains more than (x, y) values and send to the rasterization stage.
+Now it is to be mapped to the monitor.
+This is the final transform called window-to-viewport transform.
+This result contains (x,y,depth) for each vertex and are send to the rasterization stage.

 The Rasterization Stage